MwillianM/Udacity/OpenStreetMapDataWrangling/readme.md

 [audit.py](./audit.py)

-> For the main elements:
+For the main elements:

-> - [x] Test the types of attributes according to the data_types.
+- [x] Test the types of attributes according to the data_types.
-> - [x] Find special chars on string attributes.
+- [x] Find special chars on string attributes.
-> - [x] Count the type of key values from tag elements.
+- [x] Count the type of key values from tag elements.
-> - [x] Show "other" key values (for the cleaning process).
+- [x] Show "other" key values (for the cleaning process).

-In the second step, all attributes were tested according to the "data_types".
+On the second step, all attributes were tested according to the "data_types".
 The data_types is a python dictionary that maps the attribute with its type.
-To "int", "float" and "timestamp" fields were applied conversion commands.
+To "int", "float" and "timestamp" fields conversion commands were applied.
 For "string" fields, special characters were searched and shown.
 "Unaudited" fields were skipped by the audit because they are free writing fields.